This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Wear a splint as directed:

 You may need to wear a splint if your wound is on your hand, arm, or leg.
 A splint limits movement and helps your wound heal.
-Do not remove the splint until your PHP says it is okay.
+Do not remove the splint until your healthcare provider says it is okay.

 - You have fever or chills.